 Is a watch that has a stopwatch function.
-It will have two or three additional registers.
+It will have two or three additional registers/ recorders.
 The simplest chronographs have a register for 30 minutes, and a center-mounted second hand.

 Is a high-precision watch displaying seconds whose movement has been tested over a period of several days, in different positions and at different temperatures, by an official neutral body.
-Movements that has been certified by the Swiss official Chronometer Control (C.O.S.C)." .
+Movements that have been certified by the Official Swiss Chronometer Testing Institute (C.O.S.C)." .

 Additional features beyond the simple display of hours, minutes, and seconds on a wrist watch.
 Features such as perpetual calendars, moon-phase displays, alarms, repeating mechanisms, and chronographs functions.
 A watch that is complicated usually consists of many parts, quite possibly, greater than a thousand parts.

-is the Official Swiss Chronometer Testing Institute, which is responsible for testing and certifying the accuracy and precision of wristwatches in Switzerland.
+Is the Official Swiss Chronometer Testing Institute (Contrôle Officiel Suisse des Chronomètres), which is responsible for testing and certifying the accuracy and precision of wristwatches in Switzerland.

 The cosmograph differs to the chronograph in that the tachymeter is on the bezel rather than on the outer rim of the dial.
 This was invented by Rolex to create a more modern look to the watch.

-A protective cover that protects the face of a watch made of glass crystal, synthetic sapphire or plastic Sapphire is the most expensive and durable crystal, appr. three times harder than mineral crystals and 20 times harder than acrylic crystals.
+A protective cover that protects the face of a watch, made of glass crystal, synthetic sapphire crystal, or plastic sapphire crystal, and is the most expensive and durable crystal, being approximately three (3) times harder than mineral crystals and twenty (20) times harder than acrylic crystals.

-An alarm watches that sound when the wearer exceeds a preset depth level, usually Divers wear depth alarm.
+An alarm watch that makes a sound when the wearer exceeds a preset depth level, usually divers wear watches with depth alarms.

 The face of a watch.
-On the dial there are numbers or symbols that indicate the hour of the day in a clockwise fashion.
+On the dial there is a chapter ring with numbers or symbols indicating the hour of the day in a clockwise fashion.

-A digital display simply shows the time as a number, for example, 12:30 instead of a short hand pointing towards the number 12 and a long hand 30/60 of the way round the dial.
+A digital display simply shows the time as a number, for example, 12:30 instead of a short hand pointing toward the number 12 and a long hand pointing toward the number 6.
 The digits are usually shown as a seven-segment display.
-In general, functions in digital watches work by push-buttons, either on the side of the watch case, or on the surface of the watch itself.
+In general, functions in digital watches work by push-buttons, either on the side of the watch case or on the surface of the watch itself.

-A diving watch is a watch designed for underwater diving that features, as a minimum, a water resistance greater than 1.0 MPa (10 atm), the equivalent of 100 m (330 ft).
-The typical diver's watch will have a water resistance of around 200 to 300 m (660 to 980 ft), though modern technology allows the creation of diving watches that can go much deeper.
+A diving watch is a watch designed for underwater diving that features, at a minimum, a water resistance greater than 1.0 MPa (10 atm), the equivalent of 100 m (330 ft).
+The typical diving watch will have a water resistance of around 200m to 300m (660ft to 980ft), though modern technology allows the creation of diving watches that can go much deeper.

 A mechanism consisting on an escape wheel and an anchor used to control movement of the wheel and to provide periodic energy impulses to a pendulum or balance.